sos011022/sos011022.github.io/_pages/about.md

 **Progressive Alignment with VLM-LLM Feature to Augment Defect Classification for the ASE Dataset**

-Submitted to  IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR) Multimodal Learning and Applications (MLA) Workshop
+Submitted to  IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR), Multimodal Learning and Applications (MLA) Workshop

 Chih-Chung Hsu, **Chia-Ming Lee**